canonical/maas-anvil/README.md

-    cluster add          Generates a token for a new node to join the cluster. cluster join         Joins the node to a cluster when given a join token. cluster remove       Removes a node from the MAAS Anvil cluster.
+    cluster add          Generates a token for a new node to join the cluster. cluster join         Joins the node to a cluster when given a join token. cluster remove       Removes a node from the MAAS Anvil cluster. create-admin         Creates a MAAS admin account.
+    get-api-key          Retrieves an API key for MAAS

   Configure and update the cluster:
     manifest list        Lists manifest files that were used in the cluster.